Milton, Georgia: Geography

-Milton occupies the northern tip of Fulton County—bounded on the south by the cities of Roswell and Alpharetta, on the east by Forsyth County and Alpharetta, and on the north and west by Cherokee County.
-The city's latest Comprehensive Plan divides Milton into eight "character areas" that each have, to some degree, their own unique attributes; they are Arnold Mill, Bethany, Birmingham, Central Milton, Crabapple, Deerfield, Milton Lakes and Sweetapple.
+Milton occupies the northern tip of Fulton County, bounded on the south by the cities of Roswell and Alpharetta, on the east by Forsyth County and Alpharetta, and on the north and west by Cherokee County.
+The city's latest Comprehensive Plan divides Milton into eight "character areas": they are Arnold Mill, Bethany, Birmingham, Central Milton, Crabapple, Deerfield, Milton Lakes and Sweetapple.

 The two major north–south roads that run through Milton are State Route 9 (in the city's southeast) and State Route 372 (more central), which is also known as Birmingham Highway.
 State Route 140 (Arnold Mill Road) is on the southwest part of Milton.

 According to the U.S. Census Bureau, the city of Milton has a total area of 101.4 km2, of which 99.8 km2 is land and 1.6 km2, or 1.59%, is water.
 The elevation ranges from 950 to 1280 ft above sea level.

 As of April 2007, the US Postal Service recognizes Milton as a valid alias for ZIP code 30004, which is served from the Alpharetta post office.